A long and hard (but do-able) hike over six peaks

 Hiking Trail Description

-I was concerned but our group leader, Marv Freedman, who leads this hike regularly, assured me I could absolutely do it.
-I’m not the fastest hiker but I’d been on a few group hikes with Marv and knew I could trust what he said.
+As a noob, there’s no way I would tackle this hike alone.
+At least, not on a first pass.
+Even in a group, I was concerned about my ability to keep up.
+But our group leader, Marv Freedman, who leads this hike regularly, assured me I could absolutely do it.
+I’m not the fastest hiker but I’d been on a few previous hikes with Marv and knew I could trust what he said.

-As it turned out, at the pace Marv set, the hike was incredibly do-able.
+As it turned out, at the pace Marv set, the hike was completely do-able.
 We took regular breaks, nobody felt pressure to hurry, and we even finished a little under our expected time.

 At the bottom of the descent, about half our group suddenly donned safety goggles.
 Quietly, I wondered WTF I’d got myself into.
 But it was a solid move.
-Hiking the herd paths up and down Friday and Balsam Cap was a literal walk in the park compared to the gauntlet of stabs we had to endure down here.
+Friday and Balsam Cap was a literal walk in the park compared to the gauntlet of stabs we endured down here.

 At least I was wearing long sleeves.
 I got pretty scratched up, regardless, but I felt like the thin layer of fabric my arms reduced the overall collateral damage.

-You can see from the Gaia GPS track that we stayed to the north side of the col, especially below 3200’.
-The woods on the south side of the col are even denser, and the going there is notoriously tough — “shitty” is how I’ve heard it described.
+You can see from the Gaia GPS track that we stayed to the north side of the col, mostly below 3200’.
+The woods on the south side of the col are even more dense, and the going there is notoriously tough — “shitty” is how I’ve heard it described.

 Leaving the col, we approached Rocky from the northeast, following the Catskill Divide, the major watershed line that runs along that entire ridge, and visible on our NYNJTC trail maps.

-We arrived at a large and very square… room?…basically, an enormous open rock chimney with 12‘ walls on three sides.
-We decided to climb directly up and out of it.
+Close to the summit, we arrived at a large and very square “room” — basically, an enormous open rock chimney with 12‘ walls on three sides.
+We decided to climb directly up out of it.
 The sketch factor here was high — it was a rock-and-root lift — but we made it up without incident.
-(If you’re not comfortable with this, work your way around.)
+If you’re not comfortable with this, work your way around.

-Between Rocky and Lone we again stayed 400-500’ north of the Catskill Divide until about 3500’ when we re-joined it, coming down toward the summit from the northeast.
+Between Rocky and Lone we again stayed 400-500’ north of the Catskill Divide until about 3500 ft when we re-joined it, coming down toward the summit from the northeast.

-Heading up from the col to Table, at around 3750’, it’s worth turning around to take in the view behind you.
+Heading up towards Table, at around 3750’, it’s worth turning around to take in the view behind you.
 You’re looking back over everything you’ve crossed and climbed so far.
-In the distance you can see the eastern Devil’s Path mountains.
+In the distance you can see the Devil’s Path mountains.
 To the left is Slide Mountain.

 Note: before Table had a maintained trail, it was a canister mountain.
 Look for the scrap metal on the east side of the tree that marks the summit.

 On this hike, I consider it a bonus that you get to cross Table’s summit twice.
-The hike down from Table and through the col toward Peekamoose is especially lovely in the winter, and the ascent is not hard.
+(The hike down from Table and through the col toward Peekamoose is especially lovely in the winter.)

-The summit of Peekamoose is marked on trail maps but it’s a little farther down the trail than the large distinctive erratic that seems to be the real summit.
+The summit of Peekamoose is marked on trail maps but it’s a little farther down the trail from a large distinctive erratic that seems to be the real summit.
 Marv says you must climb this boulder to truly summit the mountain.
 It does seem to be the highest point.
 (Steep angle, though.
-Be careful if it’s wet.)
+Be very careful if it’s wet.)